The Chart for Tilray Brands Inc. (TLRY) Is Flashing Mixed Signals

 TLRY’s Market Performance

-TLRY stocks went up by 9.62% for the week, with a monthly drop of -15.14% and a quarterly performance of -52.83%, while its annual performance rate touched -78.95%.
-The volatility ratio for the week stands at 7.14% while the volatility levels for the past 30 days are set at 6.68% for Tilray Brands Inc. The simple moving average for the period of the last 20 days is 1.56% for TLRY stocks with a simple moving average of -52.23% for the last 200 days.
+TLRY stocks went down by -3.51% for the week, with a monthly jump of 4.43% and a quarterly performance of -48.60%, while its annual performance rate touched -77.08%.
+The volatility ratio for the week stands at 11.51% while the volatility levels for the past 30 days are set at 7.84% for Tilray Brands Inc. The simple moving average for the period of the last 20 days is -1.29% for TLRY stocks with a simple moving average of -52.51% for the last 200 days.

 Analysts’ Opinion of TLRY